 If you’re more patient and love the idea of smooth blends and deep colors, oil paint might be worth exploring—just know that it comes with a bit of a learning curve.

 At the end of the day, both are fantastic, and there’s no rule saying you have to pick just one.
+Even though this blog post is title acrylic vs. oil (or oil vs. acrylic), both are wonderful mediums and will provide you with marvelous opportunities for application.
 Try them both and see which feels right for you!

 The above painting was painted in acrylic using a limited palette of ultramarine blue, titanium white, burnt umber, cadmium yellow medium and alizarin crimson.